eugenebaraka/eugenebaraka/README.md

-- 👋 Hi, I’m Eugene Baraka
+# 👋 Hello World, I am Eugene.
+Welcome to my world of creation

-- ✨ A Master's Student in Public Health at McGill University
+## First, a bit about me:
-- 👀 Interested in Public Health Data Science
+- ✨ Currently a master's student in Public Health at McGill University
-- 🌱 Currently learning Python and Machine Learning
+- 👀 Interested in statistical inference in data science
-- 💞️ Looking to collaborate on any data science-related projects
+- 🌱 Currently learning machine learning and growing my stats muscles!
 - 📫 Reach me at eugenebaraka@gmail.com

 <!---